michaelloughnane/bitcamp-devops-6-course/responses/00_welcome-issue.md

 # Hi there 👋!

-Hello @{{user.login}}, I'm so excited to teach you how to use GitHub Script in your workflows 😄
+Hello @{{user.login}}, now you get to learn how to use GitHub Script in your workflows 😄

 ## What is GitHub Script?